19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Zone of Truth.md

 | Range    | 30 feet                                                               |
 | Domains  | [Life](../../Spell%20Domains/Life.md)                                 |

-You compel one creature of [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) less than or equal to your [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) to tell the truth for the duration.
+You compel one creature to tell the truth for the duration.

+They may use their [Reaction](../../../../Game%20Procedures/Combat/Reaction.md) to make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) to [Resist](../../Resist.md) this spell.
+They may only make this [Check](../../../../Game%20Procedures/Core%20Procedures/Check.md) once.

-They cannot tell a lie, but this doesn't mean that what they tell you is factual, only what they believe.
+*They cannot tell a lie, but that does not mean that what they say is factually correct.
+They tell you what they honestly believe to be true.*

 ---
-*Upcast: None*
+*Upcast: Increase the DC by 2 per spell level*.